JimDesu/basis-lang/spec.md

 The clause is well-formed when `name` references a parameter or receiver of the command.
 The designated parameter is not required to be writeable.
 The expression-style value's type and reading depend on the designated parameter's mode:

-- **PRODUCE `'name`** — the expression evaluates to the parameter's declared type; the value is the *post-write-back* value the callee committed to the caller's slot.
+- **CREATE `'name`** — the expression evaluates to the parameter's declared type; the value is the *post-write-back* value the callee committed to the caller's slot.
-- **REFERENCE `&name`** — the expression evaluates to the parameter's declared type; the value is the *post-call* slot value, after copy-restore.
+- **UPDATE `&name`** — the expression evaluates to the parameter's declared type; the value is the *post-call* slot value, after copy-restore.
 - **READ `name`** — the expression evaluates to the parameter's declared type; the value is the *initial* value the caller passed in.
 This admits a predicate-with-passthrough idiom — a may-fail check whose success makes the input value available to the next stage in an expression chain.
 In all three cases, failure of the call propagates as expression failure, and the pre-call state of the caller's slot for `name` is preserved by failure atomicity.

 ### 3.8 Implicit `-> name` for Single-Writeable Commands

-When a command has exactly one writeable parameter — productive (`'name`) or reference (`&name`) — that single slot is automatically the expression-style result, and no `-> name` clause is required.
-The implicit form applies the same per-mode rules of §3.7: the single writeable parameter's mode determines whether the expression value is the post-write-back value (PRODUCE) or the post-call slot value (REFERENCE).
+When a command has exactly one writeable parameter — CREATE (`'name`) or reference (`&name`) — that single slot is automatically the expression-style result, and no `-> name` clause is required.
+The implicit form applies the same per-mode rules of §3.7: the single writeable parameter's mode determines whether the expression value is the post-write-back value (CREATE) or the post-call slot value (UPDATE).

 ```
 .cmd square: Int x, Int 'result =